emanuelalkobi/EC601_PROJECT/README.md

 ------------------------------------------------------------------------------------------
 *Game Detection*

-Track_game.py is the main file and his aim is to detect the players and the soccer ball.
+Track_game.py is the current result:

 For detecting the players we used the SSD_mobilenet_COCO.
 It is based on a similar project: